datasciencemasters/go/README.md

 * USA Congressional Voting Records [Voteview](http://voteview.org/downloads.asp)
 * [Qandl](http://www.quandl.com) provides a lot of interesting data with a clean API.

+***

 ### Notation
 Paid books, courses, and resources are noted with ```$```.

 ### A Note About Direction
 This is an introduction geared toward those with at least **a minimum understanding of programming**, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).
-Out of personal preference and need for focus, I geared the original curriculum toward **Python tools and resources**, so I've explicitly marked when resources use other tools to teach conceptual material (like R)
+Out of personal preference and need for focus, I geared the original curriculum toward **Python tools and resources**.
+R resources can be found [here](https://github.com/datasciencemasters/go/blob/master/r-resources.md).

 ## Contribute